|Books & Readers||Centers & Affiliates|

 How to get a Library Card

 Students, faculty, and staff should bring their GTU ID card with the current semester’s registration sticker to the library.
-The ID card will be barcoded and laminated; you can then use it as your library card.
-You may wait until the first time that you wish to check out books to do all this.
+The ID card will be barcoded at the library, and then you can use it as your library card. .
 The GTU Library card may be used for borrowing materials from both the Hewlett Library in Berkeley (commonly called “the GTU Library”) and its branch library at the San Francisco Theological Seminary (“the SFTS Library”).
 Fines are charged on overdue, lost, or damaged materials.
 For more information about recalling materials, placing holds, or other borrowing procedures, see the web page above.

 GRACE, the Library Catalog